 The distribution of socio-demographic characteristics of both groups is shown in Table 1.
-The statistically significant differences between the groups were observed for education, marital status, and residence status (Table 1).
+The statistically significant differences between the groups were observed for education, marital status and residence status (Table 1).
 The educational level of patients with schizophrenia was lower than that of the control group patients.
-Furthermore, the percentage of employees among the study group patients was significantly lower than that in the control group (Table 1).
-Also, most of the study group patients lived with their parents, in contrast to the control group patients, who predominantly owned their own homes (Table 1).
+Furthermore, the percentage of employees among the study group patients was significantly lower than in the control group (Table 1).
+Also, most of study group patients lived with their parents, in opposite to the control group patients, who had in most percent their own property (Table 1).

-In the study group, schizophrenia lasted $17.79 \pm 9.59$ years (range 2-45 years), and the average number of hospitalizations was $9.54 \pm 5.15$ (range 1-25 hospitalizations) - Table 2.
-The patients with schizophrenia were treated with an average of $4.18 \pm 1.07$ psychotropic medications (range 2-7) - Table 2.
-Also, the average number of antipsychotics
+In the study group, schizophrenia lasted 17.79 ± 9.59 years (range 2 to 45 years), and the average number of hospitalizations was 9.54 ± 5.15 (range 1 to 25 hospitalizations) - table 2.
+The patients with schizophrenia were treated with an average of 4.18 ± 1.07 psychotropic medications (range 2 to 7) - Table 2.
+Also, average number of antipsychotics per patient was 1.56 ± 0.57 (range 1 to 3), and in most cases patients were also treated with mood stabilizers, anxiolytics and antiparkinsonics (Table 2).